Over the past few years, social media has ruined my life.

 Want to share this post?
 Here are ready-made updates:

 Click to tweet: Does social media stress you the f*ck out?
-See how author @DianaUrban decluttered her social media to de-stress (and even spark joy!). http://bit.ly/socialclutter
+Here are some tips on how you can declutter your social media to set boundaries and become less overwhelmed. http://bit.ly/socialclutter

 Click to tweet: What do you think of this?
 Would you try going on a social media hiatus for months? #writingcommunity http://bit.ly/socialclutter